MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 ### Overview

+The book started off badly for me, and as I progressed through it, it got better.
 The first two chapters didn't resonate with me.
 The authors have a very 'boss' centric view.
 In the organizations I work in, we don't have that boss centric hierarchy.
 That said, the book has a few gems and is definitely worth a read.
 If you are interested in changing an organization, Rebels at Work gives you a good all round approach on how to 'safely' tackle change.
 See my notes on each chapter below.

 ### Chapter 1 - Good Rebels, Great Work